flecsi/flecsi/doc/sphinx/src/developer-guide.rst

 +++++++++++++++++++

 Darwin is a testbed cluster at LANL that provides a wide variety of node hardware configurations.
-(See the `LANL-internal Darwin webpage
-<https://darwin.lanl.gov/>`_.)
-The FleCSI distribution provides a
-script, ``tools/darwin.sh``, that automates downloading, building, and installing FleCSI and all of its dependencies.
+The FleCSI distribution provides a script, ``tools/darwin.sh``, that automates downloading, building, and installing FleCSI and all of its dependencies.
 The script can be run either from a checked-out version of the FleCSI repository, in which